ABOUT TOM

 Independent Advice

-Although I have extensive training with the use of investment, insurance, accounting, and real estate services, I am not licensed to sell them.
-Some will argue in favor of using a company that offers one or all of these services, and then offers basic estate planning as an add-on.
+Although I have extensive training in investment, insurance, accounting, and real estate concepts, I am not licensed to sell any of those products.
+Some professionals argue in favor of using a company that offers these services and then provides basic estate planning as an add‑on.
 I disagree.
-I believe estate planning is a specialized area of law that deserves the full attention of an estate planning lawyer.
-For this reason, I am independent from all banks, trust companies, accountants, insurance companies, and investment advisors.
+Estate planning is a specialized area of law that deserves the full attention of an estate planning attorney.
+For this reason, I remain independent from all banks, trust companies, accountants, insurance companies, and investment advisors.
 I will gladly work with them as colleagues, but not as employers or partners.
-You will only get estate planning counsel from me, not a sales pitch for other products and services.
+You will receive estate planning counsel from me--not a sales pitch for other products or services.

 Satisfied Clients